-A shout from our companions in the other cance made us retrace our steps to the shore.
-They had already rounded the point, and were wondering at our absence.

-Oh, what a magnificent scene of wild and lonely grandeur burst upon us as we swept round the little peninsula, and the whole majesty of Stony Lake broke upon us at once, another Lake of the Thousand Isles in miniature. and in the heart of the wilderness!
-Imagine a large sheet of water, some fifteen miles in breadth and twentyfive in length, taken up by islands of every size and shape, from the lofty naked rock of red granite to the rounded hill, covered with oak-trees to its summit; while others were level with the waters, and of a rich emerald green, only fringed with a growth of aquatic shrubs and flowers.
+A shout from our companions in the other canoe made us retrace our They had already rounded the point, and were steps to the shore. wondering at our absence.
+Oh, what a magnificent scene of wild and lonely grandeur burst upon us as we swept round the little peninsula, and the whole majesty of Stony Lake broke upon us at once; another Lake of the Thousand Isles, in miniature, and in the heart of the Imagine a large sheet of water, some fifteen miles in wilderness! breadth and twenty-five in length, taken up by islands of every size and shape, from the lofty naked rock of red granite to the rounded hill, covered with oak-trees to its summit; while others were level with the waters, and of a rich emerald green, only fringed with a growth of aquatic shrubs and flowers.
 Never did my eyes rest on a more lovely or beautiful scene.
-Not a vestige of man, or of his works was there.
+Not a vestige of man, or of his works, was there.
 The setting sun, that cast such a gorgeous flood of light upon this exquisite panorama, bringing out some of these lofty islands in strong relief, and casting others into intense shade, shed no cheery beam upon church spire or cottage pane.
 We beheld the landscape, savage and grand in its primeval beauty.
 As we floated among the channels between these rocky picturesque isles, I asked Mat how many of them there were.